 Dave started to notice that things were getting tight and he had to choose which bills would get paid each month.
 When it came time for Dave file his quarterly income tax returns for employee withholding taxes, Dave realized that there was no way he was going to be able to pay the tax that he owed.
 He thought that since he wasn’t going to be able to pay the tax that there was no reason for him to file the return and chose to ignore his quarterly filing deadline.

 A few months later, Dave was terrified when he got a letter from the IRS stating that unless he paid his back taxes within 30 days, they would file a lien against him and consider closing his business.
 How would he ever be able to pay these taxes, much less live, if his business was closed?
-Plus, business had just started to pick back up.
+Plus, his business had just started to pick back up.
 If the IRS would be willing to work with him, he was more than willing to pay the taxes.

 Dave decided that ignoring the problem wasn’t working and decided to call Steidl and Steinberg Tax Services.
 The attorney at Steidl and Steinberg Tax Services was able to help him prepare his delinquent returns and get on an affordable payment plan to get caught up on the taxes.
 From there, Dave was always sure to file his returns on time and keep current with his tax payments.
 Dave was able to keep his business running and now doesn’t have to live in fear of the IRS.